Probing the limits of quantum theory with quantum information at subnuclear scales: Towards an experiment

 We propose that such implementations could be achieved through scattering of quantum-programmed projectiles on nucleonic or nuclear targets.
 Such a scenario guarantees the existence of natural classical parameters related to the kinematics of the collision.

 In the first stage the state $\pin$ is prepared and imprinted on a projectile using standard quantum engineering techniques based on electromagetic interactions \cite{ph_prep,ph_prep_rev,e_prep,SQUIRRELS}.
-The carrier of the initial quantum information should preferably be a free electron or a photon, because of their stability, though one could in principle employ any fundamental particle, e.g. a positron or a muon.
-One can also conceive the preparation of the quantum state of an electron antineutrino through an orchestrated $\beta$-decay -- see Fig. \ref{fig:nu}.
+The carrier of the initial quantum information should preferably be a free electron or a photon, because of their controllability and stability, though one could in principle employ any fundamental particle, e.g. a positron or a muon.
+One might also conceive the preparation of the quantum state of an electron antineutrino through an orchestrated $\beta$-decay -- see Fig. \ref{fig:nu}.
 A natural choice for the quantum degree of freedom encoding a qubit state $\pin$ is the electron's spin or photon's polarization.
 Alternative procedures might include the programming of particle's momentum, angular momentum or position quantum variables (wave packet shaping) \cite{PhaseShaping,PacketShaping}.

 During the second stage the prepared quantum state $\pin$ is input into the Q-data box via a precise scattering process.
+When the quantum-programmed electron or photon hits a nucleon it gets correlated, via the electromagnetic interaction, with some quantum system in the target --- a single quark or some conglomerate of them.
 The energy of the projectile should be large enough ($\gtrsim~1$~GeV), so that it probes the internal structure of the target and not some collective degree of freedom.

+In the desirable case of elastic scattering there is a single outgoing projectile which carries the quantum information to be registered.
+In the more common inelastic collisions, the target disintegrates and the sought-for output quantum information is encoded in the global state of all the scattering products.

-The quest for the final stage of the experiment is to perform a projective measurement of a chosen quantum degree of freedom of the scattering products.
+The quest for the final stage of the experiment is to perform a projective measurement of a chosen quantum degree of freedom on the outgoing projectiles.
 Suitable experimental schemes for projective measurements of the polarization states of individual $\gamma$-photons have recently been developed \cite{Gamma18,Gamma19}.
-Furthermore, the measurement of spins of massive projectiles could be based on the quantum Stern--Gerlach scheme \cite{Espin99,QSternGerlach,Majlesi,Espin20}.
+Furthermore, the measurement of spins of massive projectiles could be based on the quantum Stern--Gerlach scheme \cite{Espin99,QSternGerlach,Espin20}.